YuhkaK/YuhkaK/_posts/2021-02-09-review-one.md

 **Design**

 The most prominent feature of the project was the use of high-resolution images.
 When viewing the paintings and drawings, it was clear to see the remarkable true-color photos that allow readers to zoom in closely to see the artwork’s brushstrokes and even the tiny Monet’s signatures.
 There was also a detailed explanation using unpublicized professional photographs that displayed information hidden beneath the artwork’s surface through X-ray, infrared, and other technologies.
 The image below shows an X-ray and natural-light image of the Monet’s _Cliff Walk at Pourville_, which shows the extension of the present horizon line farther to the right.
+The one critique would be that this catalog did not work well with mobile devices, so for the best experience, it was best to use a browser or device at least a size of a tablet, preferably a computer-sized screen.

 ![Xrays](https://yuhkak.github.io/YuhkaK/images/Xrays.jpg)